Introduction and project outline

 Ongoing BUMP events

 Since 2009 Andrew Shenton and BUMP have been involved in many projects relating to Messiaen’s life and work, including publications, and recitals at venues in Boston and elsewhere.
-The next major event for the BUMP will be a series of events on Messiaen’s organ music projected for the academic year 2020/21.
+Most recently, a series of concerts were held at BU in February 2020 directed by student conductor Jacob Schitzer, that included a performance of Oiseaux exotiques, and a commission from Elena Levi composed in response to music by Messiaen’s first wife, Calire Delbos.
+The next major event for the BUMP will be a series of events on Messiaen’s organ music projected for the academic year 2022/23.
 This will be a joint venture with partners in Amsterdam, London, and Paris.
 More details will be published here in due course.